-In order to facilitate the financing of businesses, the granting of new loans is exempted from liability for prohibited (creditor-harming) crisis financing during the suspension period.
-In addition, any redemption of new loans occurring by 30 March 2023 as well as the taking of security for such loans are exempted from claw-back and avoidance in subsequent insolvency proceedings.
+In order to facilitate the financing of businesses, the granting of new loans is exempted from liability for prohibited (creditor-harming) crisis financing while the obligation to file for insolvency is suspended.
+In addition, for new loans granted during the suspension period any redemption occurring by 30 March 2023 as well as the taking of security for such loans are exempted from claw-back and avoidance in subsequent insolvency proceedings.
 This also applies to the granting and repayment of new shareholder loans, but not their collateralization.
 Legal acts performed during the suspension period by which a creditor was granted a security or satisfaction in a kind or at a date the creditor was entitled to (congruent coverage pursuant to Section 130 InsO) as well as performance rendered in lieu or on account of the contractually owed performance, payments by a third party on the instruction of the debtor, the provision of other collateral than originally agreed upon (if the provided collateral is not more valuable), the shortening of payment terms and the granting of payment facilities are also exempted from claw-back and avoidance.